 The Peace Corps Coverdell Fellows Program offers financial assistance to returned Peace Corps Volunteers pursuing the Full-time MBA at Georgetown University.
 As part of the Program, all Fellows complete internships in underserved American communities, allowing them to bring home, and expand upon, the skills they learned as Volunteers.
 Georgetown University’s McDonough School of Business is proud to be a partner school with the Coverdell Fellows Program.
 As part of this program, all Returned Peace Corps volunteers will receive an application fee waiver.
-Admitted Fellows will receive a minimum of $10,000 in tuition scholarship funding per year (total $20,000 for two-year program) and the ability to apply for potential Graduate Assistantships.
-In the optional essay, eligible applicants should note that they would like to be considered for the Peace Corps Coverdell Fellows Program.
+Students who are awarded the fellowship will receive a minimum of $10,000 in tuition scholarship funding per year (total $20,000 for two-year program) and the ability to apply for potential Graduate Assistantships.
 Please see Peace Corps website for more details.

 Steers Center for Global Real Estate Scholarship

 Selection is based on demonstrated and expressed interest in pursuing a career within the real estate industry post-MBA.
 All applicants are considered upon submitting a completed application to the Georgetown MBA Program.

 Tillman Military Scholarship